 From the northern end of the tunnel, two interceptors would extend north to convey flows from the CSOs 103-105 and 201-205: one along Middle Street in Pawtucket and another along High and Cross Streets into Central Falls.
-For the recently OF 220 in western Pawtucket, an interceptor, consisting of a pump station, force main and gravity main, would convey flows from CSO 220 to the middle section of the tunnel.
+From OF 220 in Pawtucket, an interceptor, consisting of a pump station, force main and gravity main, would convey flows from CSO 220 to the middle section of the tunnel.